Planning your school trip

 Preferred Date:

 As an Educational Visits Coordinator, you will know that Risk assessments are a big part of any school visit.
 As the visit organizer you should complete any additional generic risk assessment forms that might apply, as well as a specific visit risk assessment to address any further issues relevant to the specific venue being visited.
 Completed risk assessments will probably have to be handed in to the office or head teacher.
 The purpose of the risk assessment is to highlight any hazards and control measures associated with general locations or activities.
-The best school trip locations will then offer you their own risk assessments, which will identify the specific risks and measures for their venue - all the venues we work with on this website will indicate where risk assessments are available!.
+The best school trip locations will then offer you their own risk assessments, which will identify the specific risks and measures for their venue.

 Getting assistance from the trip venue